 - 1. Remove the hot runner from the machine.
-Refer to Section 4.3.2 for more information. - 2.
+Refer to Section 4.3 for more information. - 2.
 Remove the backing plate.
-Refer to Section 6.7.1 for more information.
+Refer to Section 6.7 for more information. - 3.
+Remove the cylinder blocks.
+Refer to Section 6.8.1 for more information.

-There is no need to remove the sprue bushing from the manifold unless the following conditions occur:
+There is no need to remove the sprue bushing (if equipped) from the manifold unless the following conditions occur:

-- There is contaminated material in the sprue bushing melt channel - The material in the sprue bushing melt channel has been degraded by overheating - A complete disassembly is required for cleaning the manifold melt channels - 3.
+- There is contaminated material in the sprue bushing melt channel - The material in the sprue bushing melt channel has been degraded by overheating - A complete disassembly is required for cleaning the manifold melt channels - 4.
 If necessary, remove the sprue bushing.
-Refer to Section 6.19.1 for more information. - 4.
+Refer to Section 6.19 for more information. - 5.
 Remove the backup pads.
-Refer to Section 6.10.1 for more information. - 5.
-Disconnect all manifold heater and related thermocouple wires from the multi-pin connectors and wire channels. - 6.
+Refer to Section 6.10.1 for more information. - 6.
+Disconnect all manifold heater and related thermocouple wires from the multi-pin connectors and wire channels. - 7.
 Remove the screws that secure the manifold to the manifold plate.